Add a SharePoint Online source

 Note

-You must have the appropriate user role to consent on behalf of the organization.
+You must have the appropriate user role to be authorized to consent on behalf of the organization.

 Add the client certificate to the Azure Active Directory application